As a parent, I won’t be paying for my child's college education. Yes, you heard me correctly.

 But attempting to give my son a free ride to college won’t help fix the issues associated with costs.

 The current estimate of the cost of raising a child to age 18 is upward of $230,000, which doesn’t even include the cost of college.
-Realistically, it would be fairly difficult for many people to save and invest enough to reach those numbers while also meeting their own financial goals.
+Realistically, it would be fairly difficult for many parents to save and invest enough to reach those numbers to support their kids through college, while also meeting their own financial goals.
 That is, unless they start before they even have children.

 “It’s possible to save, invest, and pay for your child’s education, but it does take serious planning and discipline,” says Garrett Konrad, a partner at registered investment advisor firm IFC.